jd2rogers2/aws-learning-crud-mvp/docs/aws-cloud-practitioner-learnings.md

 - DONE - create admin group with "admin access" policy
 - DONE - reread "roles" section to review as it's a new concept
 - DONE - learn about VPC more!!!!
-- !!!!! pearson vue has practice exams, take one